evkx/evkx.github.io/content/models/vinfast/vf8/VF8_Eco/_index.md

 ## User interface and control

-The VinFast VF8 Eco has a single screfen.
+The VinFast VF8 Eco has a single screen for the driver.
 The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) for car information and infotainment.
 The touch screen on the dashboard's center is 15.6 inches large.
 A head-up display is a standard system that presents speed and other important driver information in front of the driver on the windshield.